rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 If you are using Kali Linux, Metasploit is already pre-installed.
 [Follow the instructions](http://docs.kali.org/general-use/starting-metasploit-framework-in-kali) provided by Kali on how to use the provided metasploit-framework package and setup a database.

 If you want to develop on and [contribute] to Metasploit, read on!
-This guide should get you going on pretty much any Debian-based Linux system, but it is written for Kali Linux in particular, since many, many Metasploit Users are also Kali Linux users, and why spin up a different VM?
+This guide should get you going on pretty much any Debian-based Linux system.

-For this guide, the example user is "YOUR_USERNAME," and the sample password in this document is "YOUR_PASSWORD."
-Anywhere you see those strings, use your own username and password.
-Obviously, they should be hard.

-Each section will have a **TLDR** code snippet, suitable for copy-pasting, if you just want to speed through things, then a more complete explination of what's going on with the TLDR broken down into more of a step-by-step.
-Keep in mind that as written, many of these can overwrite any local customization you might have, may have less secure defaults than you'd like, and other surprises.
-Use them only if you are impatient, have done this all before, and understand the risks.

 So let's get started!